Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Hamilton-Randers dynamical systems

 Note that a Hamilton-Randers metric is non-reversible in the sense that

-except for a subset of measure zero in $(u,p)\in \,T^*_u TM$.
-From this relation the intrinsic irreversible character of the Randers geometry follows.
-However, we assume the natural condition that $\mathcal{T}_t$ commutes with the $U_t$ dynamics,
+except for subsets of zero measure in $T^*_u TM$.
+The intrinsic irreversible character of the Randers geometry follows from this property.
+Furthermore, from the definition of the norm $\alpha$ as determined by a Sasaki type metric of the form $\eta=\sum^N_{k=1} \eta_4(k) \oplus \eta_4(k)$, we have that